CL-KIITA/Mucos/README.md

-# Conscript_Musium
+# Mucos: Museum of Constructed Scripts

-Official Website for Conscript Musium
+Official Website for Museum of Constructed Scripts (Mucos; Conscript Musium)